 Suburban D72%$240,000-15%

 If Suburban D improved to network average (80%), their EBITDA contribution would increase by approximately $30,000, multiplied by the EBITDA multiple for total value impact.
+This variance analysis illustrates why healthcare operations benchmarks at the location level are essential for identifying improvement opportunities.
+When leadership can see exactly which locations underperform on retention and by how much, they can allocate resources to the sites where improvements will generate the greatest EBITDA lift.

 Prioritize retention initiatives by EBITDA impact: